cannatag/ldap3/docs/manual/source/tutorial.rst

 don't know anything about LDAP after reading this tutorial you should be to access an LDAP compliant server and use it without bothering with the many glitches of the LDAP protocol.

-I rather want to be sure that you are aware of what LDAP **is not**:
+I'd rather want to be sure that you are aware of what LDAP **is not**:

 - is not a server
 - is not a database